Annapurna Base Camp Short Trek - 7 Days

 Excludes

-• Tips for your guide, staff, and driver are recommended as per the local culture.
+• Tips for your guide, porter, and driver are recommended as a gesture by the local culture.

-• Any other expenses that are not mentioned under the "Price Include" section of your trek package will need to be covered by you.
+• Any other expenses not mentioned in the "Price Includes" section of your trek package.

 Departures